 1) What is a senior residential care home facility?Senior residential care homes (or group homes), are care homes that provide assistance with daily living.
 Most homes have a maximum of 10 residents.
 They are residential homes, typically in residential neighborhoods, & do not have the facility or “institutionalized” feel.
 Residential care homes provide a higher level of care than assisted living facilities, but less care than skilled nursing facilities (rehab/nursing homes).
 Residents in care homes receive much more personalized care from staff because there is a smaller caregiver to patient ratio.
 Since they are homes, they provide a comfortable “home-like” feel that many residents and families prefer.
 Licensed care homes are highly regulated by the state and must abide by specific regulations.

 2) How much do you charge for rooms?
 Rent prices depend on whether the room is private or shared, level of care, and location.
-Prices vary typically ranging from $2,500-$4,500 per month.
+Prices vary typically ranging from $3,500 for a double room to $5,000 for a private room per month.
 Unlike assisted living facilities, our rent cost is all-inclusive.
 We do not have "A La Carte" add-on services for additional assistance.
 The rent price comes with all care, including bathing assistance & help with all activities of daily living.

 3) Do you take Medicaid?
 Yes!
 Both of our homes (8280 Hickam Ave 89129 & 3212 El Camino Rd 89146) are Medicaid approved providers.
 We can take residents who are approved for group home waivers (Home and Community Based Waivers-HCBW).
 If approved, they can assist with group home service costs.
 This has been extremely helpful for families & residents.
 Individuals interested in the group home waiver must contact the Aging and Disability Services Division (ADSD) for further questions.
 Please see link for more information. adsd.nv.gov/Programs/Seniors/HCBW/HCBW_Prog/